PREAMBLE AND SUMMARY

 The licensing procedures have to be carried out in accordance with the Nuclear Licensing Procedure Ordinance.
 This stipulates the application process with the submission of documents, public participation, the opportunity to divide the process into several licensing steps (partial licences) and the observation of other licensing requirements (e.g. for non-radioactive emissions and for discharges into water bodies).
 Furthermore, in certain cases an environmental impact assessment has to be carried out.
 In some cases, the Nuclear Licensing Procedure Ordinance is not applicable.
 Then, a nonformal licensing procedure is carried out.

 3.2.
 NATIONAL LAWS AND REGULATIONS IN NUCLEAR POWER

-The Handbook on Nuclear Safety and Radiation Protection contains all applicable legal and sublegal regulatory documents in Germany in the following fields:
+The Manual on Reactor Safety and Radiation Protection contains all applicable legal and sublegal regulatory documents in Germany in the following fields:

 Disposal of radioactive waste;

 Atomic Energy Act (Atomgesetz); Radiation Protection Act (Strahlenschutzgesetz);

 Waste Management Transfer Act (Entsorgungsübergangsgesetz);